GeekyAnts/nativebase-docs/docs/styleProps.md

 ---
-id: style-props
+id: utility-props
-title: Style Props
+title: Utility Props
 ---

 Style props are a way to alter the style of a component by simply passing props to it.
 It helps to save time by providing helpful shorthand ways to style components.

-NativeBase implements [styled-system](https://styled-system.com/table) to achieve this.

-## Reference
+## Style Props

 The following table shows a list of every style prop and the properties within each group.